dragoncoder047/blog/aaaa/programming/c/pickles.md

   bar
 ```

-Which would print `foo bar` each on their own line, and with no indentation.
+Which would print `foo` and `bar` each on their own line, and with no indentation.
+Neat!

 ## Naming it

+I'm not exactly sure what I'm going to call it.
+It's inspired by all of Python, Tcl, and Javascript, simultaneously.
+I had originally though of calling it PICL -- for "Python Inspired Command Language" -- but that name is already taken.
+Seeing that PICL is pronounced like "pickle", I might just end up calling it PICKLE.
+I could also call it something competely different.
+I'll figure it out when I get there.